abdalla-diaai/responsive-portfolio-flex/README.md

 Usage

 The site displays correctly on iPhone SE, surface pro tablet and wide display screen.
-Screenshots of deployed site are below.
-There is an issue with landscspe view on mobile phone. iPad view behaves as expected either in portrait or landscape.
+Screenshots of deployed site are below. iPad view behaves as expected either in portrait or landscape.

 ## mobile view: